 When is your ab toning and bun lifting class?

+Everyday.
 Are you looking for the best toning and sculpting class ever?
 Here you go.
-We are it, hands down (on the ground and give us 50 yoga burpees).
+We are it, hands down (on the ground and start crawling).
 Ever stop to think why people use words like “tone” and “scuplt” and “lift”?

 How can I change my (insert undesirable body part here) as fast as possible?

+Do what we do.
 Spot reducing is a persistent myth because it’s useful for selling future landfill and DVDs.
 Movement will change your whole body and mind.
-Heck it’ll change your chemistry, right down to DNA expression.
+Heck, it’ll change your chemistry, right down to DNA expression.
 If you ask this question in person, we’ll politely reassure you that your trouble spots will be melted away, but know you’re reinforcing the sigh and eye-roll reflex this question has created among many thinking movement coaches and trainers.

 What’s the best exercise for my core?

+Everything we do.
 Your abs, your core, your center, your axis, your dantien, your 3rd chakra, your whatever-you-call it is truly at the center of nearly every movement we perform.
-If you do what we do, roll how we roll, your core will be engaged as it’s meant: as the epicenter of movement.
-And you’ll never do another crunch.
+If you do what we do, roll how we roll, your “core” will be engaged as it’s meant: as the epicenter of movement.
 One of our mantras is “move from your center”.

-(This gist of this answer also applies to the “What’s the best for” any other body part, too.
-It takes time to erase the knee-jerk reaction we all have try to delineate every exercise into and answer to “What is this working?”)
+This gist of this answer also applies to the “What’s the best for” any other body part, too.
+It takes time to erase the knee-jerk reaction we all have try to delineate every exercise into and answer to “What is this working?”.
+Better yet learn:

 Are you like Yoga?

-Movement done right brings more awareness to and connection between your body and mind, kettlebell lifting develops an incredible sense of structure and alignment and well as inner strength and mobility.
+Yes and no. Movement done right brings more awareness to and connection between your body and mind, kettlebell lifting develops an incredible sense of structure and alignment and well as inner strength and mobility.
 We do a lot of bodyweight movements that echo modern yogic approaches (that draw movements from many disciplines).
 In one sense, everything we do is totally Yoga.
 Many yogis immediately “get” our workouts.
 And our warm ups and cool downs draw heavily from the breath and static stretching postures of yoga and Chinese yoga (called chi gung).

 Some yogis would call any practice done with the right mind, Yoga.
 That’s how we see it, too.
 This is our Yoga.
-Many of our members and trainers have some or much yoga in their life.
-And if you are looking for a yoga class for active recovery or a weekly re-centering, we can definitely point you to some great ones.
+Many of our members and coaches have some or much yoga in their life.
+And if you are looking for a yoga class for active recovery or a weekly re-centering, we have that.

 Are you like CrossFit?

-We lift weights and medballs and our bodies, we use intensity, value universal physical ability, and do things that will get you kicked the heck out of most gyms.
-But we don’t see fitness as a competitive sport, have outgrown the notion of “performance” as a synonym for fitness, or believe that all movements or workouts should be practiced at one level of maximum intensity.
-Many athletic trainers and coaches have doubts about the long-term viability of the CrossFit training model and exercise selection.
-We say if you like what you do, whatever it is, just learn do it smart and listen to your body: learn to speak it’s own particular language.
+Yes and no. We lift weights and medballs and our bodies; we use intensity; we value universal physical ability; we do things that will get you kicked the heck out of most gyms.
+But we don’t see fitness as a competitive sport, have outgrown the notion of “performance” as a synonym for fitness, or believe that all movements or workouts should be practiced at maximum intensity.
+We also avoid some common exercises found in the CF curriculum.
+We also say if you like what you do, whatever it is, just learn do it smart and don’t just listen to your body: learn to speak it’s own particular language.

-We are fans of many coaches who used to or still do associate with CrossFit.
+We are also fans of many coaches who used to or still do associate with CrossFit.
 We think CrossFit has done much to teach people to use intensity and real movement.
-Most of our trainers have done CrossFit (and even attended the weekend certifications).
-Many of our members are former CrossFit members, or mix the two.
-But ultimately, for our own (sometimes shared) reasons, we all sought a different answer to the Strength & Movement question.
-And found it!
+Most of our Coaches have done some or much CrossFit (and even attended their weekend certifications).
+Many of our members are former CrossFit members.
+But ultimately, for individual reasons, we all sought a different answer to the Strength & Movement question.
+And found it.

 What diet do you recommend?

-One that promotes changes in the short and health in the long term.
-If you are looking for a means to change food choices and eating habits to lose weight or get healthier (and not just suffer through a diet), we can help you and have a program based on sound principles for that, one that can be incorporated alongside any diet or lifestyle you maintain or wish to.
+A food-based one.
+One that promotes changes in the short and health in the long-term.
+If you are looking for a means to change choices and habits to lose weight or get healthier (and not just suffer through a diet), we help people do that.
+Contact us for more info.

-We are omnivores, pescatarians, flexitarians, vegetarians, vegans, localvores, cavemen, Mediterraneans, anti-inflammatory and many of us even find a way to eat without identifying with a particular label (yes, it’s possible!).
-We recommend learning better food and habit principles and then learning to build them into a daily routine that fits your life and body.
-We can put you on a program to do this!
+We are omnivores, pescatarians, flexitarians, vegetarians, vegans, localvores, cavemen, Mediterraneans, anti-inflammatory and many of us even find a way to eat without identifying with a particular label (it’s possible!).
+We recommend learning principles of good food and then learning to build them into patterns that fit your life and body.
+We help folks do this!